vahdet/insurance-broker-app/README.md

 # insurance-broker-app

-A simple web application for managing and listing brokers of trustworthy agencies
+A simple web application for managing and listing brokers of trustworthy agencies.

 ## Running the application